 Everyone was a Bird – Site-specific installation in Wells Cathedral

 Extract from Making you think and reflect by Andrea Cowan | Bath Chronicle 4 August 2022 … The joy of this exhibition is that everyone will find something that they are really drawn to.
-For me, Everyone was a Bird by Caro Williams struck a cord.
+For me, Everyone Was a Bird by Caro Williams struck a cord.
 Suspended in the porch to the Friends Building, this remarkable installation “is inspired by birds whose songs we no longer hear plus birds whose songs are in danger of being lost such as the Skylark, Nightingale and sound thrush,“ says Caro.
-The title is from a line in Siegfried Sassoon‘s First World War poem, Everyone Sang, which recalls voices and song we no longer hear.
+The title is from a line in Siegfried Sassoon‘s First World War poem, Everyone Sang, which recalls voices and songs we no longer hear.
 Caro brings this together with the images of prayer beads, the visionary creation of sound waveforms from a moment in the dawn chorus and a QR code providing a personal sound experience of Birdsong recordings.
 It is mesmerising.

 I’m thrilled ‘Silent Song’ has been selected for inclusion in the Royal Society of Sculpture Summer Exhibition.

-The Summer Show will feature work by members of the Society and the guest judge for 2022 is the curator and cultural producer, Isabel de Vasconcellos who also writes on contemporary art, photography and design.
-Isabel is Director of Sculpture for Messums Wiltshire and a Fellow of the Royal Society of Arts. more
+The Summer Show will feature work by members of the Society and the guest judge for 2022 is the curator and cultural producer, Isabel de Vasconcellos who also writes on contemporary art, photography, and design.
+Isabel is Director of Sculpture for Messums Wiltshire and a Fellow of the Royal Society of Arts.

 Axisweb Art Highlights